The protagonist and Gin's son.

 - Only Known by Initials: His full name is Great Britain.
 Of course, nobody ever calls him that.

-A very Young, but powerful dog.
+A young dog that is very powerful for his age.
 He leads a pack of dogs that were abused by their parents.
 Weed seeks him out in hopes of getting him to join his pack, but they start off on the wrong foot.

 - Abusive Parents: Kyōshirō's main motivation for learning how to fight.